 There is no doubt that the e-commerce industry is booming.
-So, if you have been thinking about launching your own project, this is definitely a great time to do it.
-And if you are still a bit in the dark and don’t really know what to do… Hey, just sit tight and keep reading.
-Here is how to start your e-commerce business on the right foot.
+So, if you’ve been thinking about launching your own project, this is definitely a great time to do it.
+If you are still a bit in the dark and don’t really know what to do, here is how to start your e-commerce business on the right foot.
 Ready?

 Research is not everything, but a big part of the job

 Putting together your e-commerce business is not a fast or a simple process if you want to do it effectively.

 First things first.
 Your product could be amazing and your concept stunning, but the competition is always going to be huge.
 There’s nothing more important than making the right decisions from the very beginning.
 That requires you to gather and analyze a lot of information to decide your e-commerce business model.
 No matter what you want to sell, this will determine your business structure.
 Think about the difference between having your own warehouse and working on a drop-shipping model, for instance.
 Will it be B2B or B2C?

 When choosing your niche, it is key that you identify companies that are already successfully working in this environment.
 One of the most difficult things here is to pick a niche that is competitive, but not overcrowded.
 The more specific you go, the better.
 This is just a good way to eliminate part of your competition.
 Also, in doing so, you will realize that there are many other related sub-niches that you could potentially explore.

 Having defined your niche and e-commerce business model, you’re still not ready to sell your products.
 Who is going to buy your products?
 Who are your potential customers?
 You need to work on your buyer persona.

 Thinking about your ideal customers will help you understand how you should present yourself to them.
 This involves working on your image and on your marketing strategy.

 The essential question is: Will your ideal customers buy your products?
 Do you picture them purchasing online?
 You really need to know your target audience in order to validate the market and product.